priyankad1520/AWS/19-kubernetes/pod.md

 # Problem 2: Pod is in Pending

-> First, I'd check the Pod status using **kubectl get pods** to confirm it's in the **Pending** state.
-Then I'd inspect the Pod events using **kubectl describe pod** because Kubernetes usually reports the exact scheduling reason in the Events section.
-Next, I'd verify the node resources, node labels, taints and tolerations, PVC status, and scheduler events to determine why the Pod is not being scheduled.
-Based on the root cause, I'd fix the scheduling issue and verify that the Pod moves to the **Running** state successfully.
 > **"First, I'd confirm that the Pod is in the Pending state using `kubectl get pods`.
 Then I'd run `kubectl describe pod` because the Events section usually shows the exact scheduling reason, such as insufficient CPU, memory, taints, node affinity, or PVC issues.
 Based on the error, I'd verify the worker node resources, node labels, taints and tolerations, PVC status, and scheduler health.
 After identifying the root cause, I'd fix the scheduling issue by adding resources, correcting the scheduling configuration, or resolving the storage problem.
 Finally, I'd monitor the Pod and verify that it successfully transitions to the Running state."**

 **Possible Causes:**